fulldotdev/starter/src/content/pages/projects/example-project2.md

   description: Example of the project page.

 heading: Example Project
-text: Example of the project page.
+description: Example of the project page.
 ---